Package Delivery – 7 Unexpectedly Soon

 Angie was out on a date, so I confirmed with my mother and father that he was taking me for a walk the next day.

 Dad suggested that I should go to church tomorrow, even if it was one where I wouldn’t be known.
-He said, “We’re not terribly religious, but we’re honest in our faith and with God.
+He said, “We’re not very religious, but we’re honest in our faith and with God.
 This is not a time to be changing that.
 Your mom or I would be comfortable going with you.”

-It, initially, sounded strange coming from my dad, but then it goes with his notion of being simple and upfront about his faith.
+It initially sounded strange coming from my dad, but then it goes with his notion of being simple and upfront about his faith.

-It was a much bigger church than I used to attend and while there weren’t hundreds of older teens.
-There were more than I could count and two that actually said hello.
+It was a much bigger church than I used to attend, and while there weren’t hundreds of older teens.
+There were more than I could count, and two that actually said hello.
 Strangely, I felt comfortable being in church and even found myself praying, “God, I’m not religious, but I believe.
-I don’t expect acceptance but I need it.”
+I don’t expect acceptance, but I need it.”
 The service changed, and someone said, ‘You’re accepted by God where you are.’

 I looked at my mother, “Hmm, timely to hear.”
 She took my folded hands and squeezed them.
 “Is that what you were praying for?”